 Zinc and copper are essential minerals critical to immune function and connective tissue formation.
+They also help the body to metabolize carbohydrates, fats and proteins.
 Zinc supplementation is known to cause copper deficiency.
 Zinc-Copper Balance™ provides a balanced ratio of zinc to copper, in various forms in order to ensure optimal absorption.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.
+Contains no wheat, corn, gluten, peanuts, sesame seeds, mustard, soy, dairy, eggs or any animal by product.

 Take 1 capsule daily with food, or as directed by a qualified health care practitioner.
 Take a few hours before or after taking other medications.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medical Ingredients: microcrystalline cellulose, silicon dioxide and sodium stearyl fumarate.
 Capsule: hypromellose.